blutspende/skeleton/README.md

 laboratoryId   uuid.UUID Laboratory
-validUntilTime time.Time Upper time-limit until which the request should be regarded as valid subject        (obsolete)
+validUntilTime time.Time Upper time-limit until which the request should be regarded as valid subject        (obsolete) extraValues    []ExtraValue List of key-value pairs for extra information of analysis request
 ```

 ### Analysis-Result